FMS 673. Problems in Basic Screenwriting. 3 Hours U.

 FMS 773.
 Problems in Intermediate Screenwriting.
 3 Hours.

 The principles of screenwriting are developed through scene writing and analysis culminating in the writing and structuring of a full-length, three act screenplay.
 In addition to the class sessions taught with FMS 373 Intermediate Screenwriting, separate consultations and specific research assignments for graduate students in FMS 773 are also required.
 LEC.

 FMS 775.
 Problems in Intermediate Video Production.
 3 Hours.

 Theory and practice of multiple-camera video production with emphasis on preproduction planning, scripting, directing, lighting, camera operation, and audio.
 In addition to the class sessions taught with FMS 375 Intermediate Video Production, separate consultations and specific research assignments for graduate students in FMS 775 are also required.
 Lecture-laboratory.
 LEC.

 FMS 776.
 Problems in Cinematography.
 3 Hours.

 Theory and practice of cinematography, with emphasis on creation of film, video, and digital imagery.
 FMS 776 meets concurrently with FMS 376; students enrolled in the graduate-level course will have separate consultations and specific research assignments.
 Lecture-laboratory.
-Prerequisite: Consent of instructor and FMS 675 or FMS 676.
+Prerequisite: Consent of instructor and FMS 675.
 LEC.